-Slide 7: Go to Market Strategy.
+Slide 7: Go-to-Market Strategy.

 Slide 8: Business Model.

 How do you make money?
 Usually by selling something for a certain price to certain customers.
 But there are lots of variations on the standard theme.
-Explain your pricing, your costs, and why you are going to be especially profitable.
+Explain your pricing, your unit economics, and why you are going to be especially profitable.
 Make sure you understand the key assumptions underlying your planned success and be prepared to defend them.
 What if you can’t sustain the price?
 What if it takes twice as long to make each sale?
 What if your costs don’t decline over time?
-Many investors will want to test the depth of your understanding of your business model.
+Many investors will want to test the depth of your understanding of your economics.
 Be ready to articulate the sensitivity of your business to variations in your assumptions.

 Slide 9: Financial Projections.